Martin Šúrek

-Martin Šúrek (born August 22, 1987) is a Slovak professional ice hockey goaltender.
-He currently playing a free agent having last played for Brest Albatros Hockey of the FFHG Division 1.
+Martin Šúrek (born August 22, 1987) is a former Slovak professional ice hockey goaltender.
+He last played for Brest Albatros Hockey of the FFHG Division 1.

 Šúrek previously played in the Tipsport Liga for HK Nitra, MHC Martin, ŠHK 37 Piešťany and HK Poprad.
 He also played in Belarus for HK Brest, Serbia for HK Partizan and in Norway for Tønsberg Vikings and Manglerud Star Ishockey before moving to France to join Scorpions de Mulhouse.